tshalvi/SONiC/doc/port-si/Port_SI_Per_Speed.md

 | regn_bfm1n    |     SAI_PORT_SERDES_ATTR_TX_NMOS VLTG_REG         |

-These new SAI attributes were code reviewed by the SAI community and are now merged, available in the latest version of the sai_port.h file: https://github.com/opencomputeproject/SAI/blob/17a153370438ad2dec7f9e05b69b9f3aec0dc1e0/inc/saiport.h#L3653C5-L3653C40
+These new SAI attributes were code reviewed by the SAI community and are now merged, available in the latest version of the sai_port.h file: https://github.com/opencomputeproject/SAI/blob/master/inc/saiport.h
 </br></br>

 ## Json format for SI parameters

 To ensure that these SI values are transmitted properly to SDK, a JSON file, called _media_settings.json_, is used.</br>
-The format of this JSON is going to be modified to support the enhancements of per-speed SI parameters.
+The format of this JSON is going to be modified to support the dependency on lane speed and the new SI parameters added to APP_DB. </br>
 The updated format is the following:

 ![Alt text](<media_settings_template.png>)